 Using R to read SAS can’t guarantee perfect preservation of the SAS values, since reading SAS files in R relies on haven, which is based on ReadStat, a reverse-engineered effort to read the proprietary SAS file format.

-However, haven and the underlying ReadStat are mature packages and explicitly support reading sas7bdat files, which is the register format used by Statistics Denmark.
+However, haven and the underlying ReadStat are mature packages and explicitly support reading sas7bdat files, which is the register format used by Statistics Denmark (DST).

 Requirements